tensorflow/docs/tools/templates/subsite/README.md

 # Subsite projects

-Subsite projects are sections of the [tensorflow.org](https://www.tensorflow.org) website that *do not* live in the [tensorflow/docs](https://github.com/tensorflow/docs) repo.
-Instead, the project docs live with the code in the project repo.
-Some example subsites:
+Subsite projects are Tensorflow projects of [tensorflow.org](https://www.tensorflow.org) whose documentation source docs *do not* resides in the [tensorflow/docs](https://github.com/tensorflow/docs) repo.
+Instead, the project docs resides near the code in a separate repository, usually in the project repo.
+Some examples of subsite projects are:

 * [TensorFlow Probability](https://www.tensorflow.org/probability/)
   [[tensorflow/probability](https://github.com/tensorflow/probability)]
 * [TensorFlow Serving](https://www.tensorflow.org/serving/)
   [[tensorflow/serving](https://github.com/tensorflow/serving)]

-Documentation changes are submitted to the project repo and *not* the tensorflow/docs repo.
-Guides can be Markdown files or Colab/Jupyter notebooks.
+Documentation changes are submitted to the specific project repo and *not* to the tensorflow/docs repo.
+Guides and tutorials are written as  Markdown files and Jupyter notebooks.

 ## Set up the base template for the subsite project